Can Missing a Court Date Result in Additional Charges in Arizona?

 An allegation involving a failure to appear before a criminal court may seem like a minor inconvenience.
 However, the classification of these offenses as misdemeanors and felonies means that courts can require a guilty party to spend time in jail after a conviction.
 Furthermore, if the accused is already a defendant in a criminal case, the court can order the forfeiture of bail and require the party to await trial in jail.

-Our Chandler lawyers are dedicated to helping people who missed a court date avoid this outcome.
+Our Gilbert lawyers are dedicated to helping people who missed a court date avoid this outcome.
 In many situations, the accused have a legitimate reason for missing a court date, such as a sudden medical emergency.
 An attorney could take the lead in gathering the evidence necessary to fight back against allegations of an unexcused absence in criminal court.
 This could help to reduce a court’s sentence or even lead to a dismissal of the charges.

 All people who are facing criminal charges or are due to appear as a witness must arrive in court at the scheduled time.
 The criminal courts have broad powers to compel this appearance and can file new criminal charges against those who are not present.

-A Chandler failure to appear lawyer wants to help you to avoid punishment related to a nonappearance.
+A Gilbert failure to appear lawyer wants to help you to avoid punishment related to a nonappearance.
 Our team could explain the laws that grant courts the power to levy these charges and work to understand why you did not appear in order to develop a strategy that could help you to avoid punishment.
 Contact our firm today to learn more.